Antiquization: Post-independence

 In the aftermath of this agreement most narratives of Ancient Macedonian descent were suspended by official institutions.
 Yet, the myths of Ancient Macedonian origin never totally disappeared in all political and academic circles.
 Similarly, the ancient past remained a substantial part of Macedonian national history in history textbooks.

-The name dispute with Greece, which has been resolved in the Prespa agreement, renaming the country from Macedonia to North Macedonia, is not only a matter of political conflict, but through the construction of history and claims for heritage, this matter is advanced by scientific advocates for national causes on both sides. Étienne Balibar describes the importance of a nation's name for the national identity.
-The consequent contestation of the name chosen by Macedonia obviously is a cause of frustration for the Macedonian government and parts of the population.
-If no solution will be found, the name dispute threatens to further block Macedonia's membership in the NATO as well as its accession to the European Union.
-Nikola Gruevski, Macedonia's former prime minister and leader of the VMRO-DPMNE, stated that “his government and the population are not willing to tolerate ‘blackmailing’ by their Greek neighbors and perceive their request for a name-change as a threat to Macedonian identity”.
-Negating Macedonia's name and identity is thus perceived as negating the existence of Macedonians in general.
-In this manner, the name dispute plays a crucial role in the strengthening of national discourses, artistic production and serious tensions between the two major ethnic groups in Macedonia.
-For some ethnic Macedonians the name of the country has an existential meaning, since it is inseparably linked to their nation.
-For other population groups in North Macedonia the country's name does not have this importance.
-They were rather unsatisfied that the government was not willing to concede in this matter, which would improve the foreign policy situation of the country and, hence, the country's economical opportunities.
+The name dispute with Greece, which has been resolved in the Prespa agreement, renaming the country from Macedonia to North Macedonia, is not only a matter of political conflict, but through the construction of history and claims for heritage, this matter is advanced by scientific advocates for national causes on both sides.

 NATO and European Union accession

 In April 2008, Greece blocked the accession of Macedonia to NATO with a veto at the Bucharest summit.
 Subsequently, in 2009, the Greek government prevented the Republic of Macedonia from getting a date on part of the European Union for starting accession talks.
 The Accession of North Macedonia to the European Union is still pending.
-It has been argued, that since then, antiquization has “snowballed into a wider phenomenon”.
-As Macedonia's president Gjorge Ivanov announced, “the Classical drive” has its roots in “the frustration and depression felt after the NATO Summit in Bucharest”.
+It has been argued, that since then, antiquization has "snowballed into a wider phenomenon."
+As Macedonia's president Gjorge Ivanov announced, "the Classical drive" has its roots in "the frustration and depression felt after the NATO Summit in Bucharest."